Gradient-free neural topology optimization: Towards effective fracture-resistant designs: Methods

 \paragraph{Architecture}

 The LBAE architecture that we use is based on the model proposed by Fajtl et al. \cite{pmlr-v119-fajtl20a}, adapted to our dataset by adjusting the number of layers and convolutional filters.
 According to the authors \cite{pmlr-v119-fajtl20a}, modeling latent space with Bernoulli distribution produces sharper images, compared to traditional VAE, and allows for smoother interpolation in the latent space.
 We hypothesize that these properties are crucial for optimization, allowing for easier traversing of the loss landscape by the optimizer.
-Furthermore, unlike in the baseline VAE, LBAE uses residual layers.
-Combined with the Bernoulli distribution of the latent variable, we observed that this architecture indeed is capable of producing outputs with finer detail and reduced blurriness, addressing one of the main shortcomings of VAE \cite{woldseth2022use}.
+Furthermore, unlike in the baseline VAE, LBAE uses residual layers (for details, see Appendix \ref{app:E}, Tables \ref{tab:lbae-encoder} and \ref{tab:lbae-decoder}).
+Combined with the Bernoulli distribution of the latent variable, we observed that this architecture is indeed capable of producing output with finer detail and reduced blurriness, addressing one of the main shortcomings of VAE \cite{woldseth2022use}.
 The baseline VAE architecture used in our case is a modified model of Larsen et al. \cite{larsen2016autoencoding}.
 The inputs and outputs are single-channel, grayscale representations of the designs of resolution 64x64.

 For both LBAE and VAE, one of the most important parameters is the dimensionality of the latent space, which balances the training and the optimization performance.
 While increasing the latent space dimensionality makes the training easier, as the compression of information is not as severe, the optimization becomes less efficient due to the curse of dimensionality \cite{sigmund2011usefulness, hansen2010comparing}.
-To find a balanced latent space dimensionality, we tested several configurations (for details, see the appendix).
+To find a balanced latent space dimensionality, we tested several configurations (for details, see Appendix \ref{app:d}).
 In the case of VAE, we did not observe a significant difference between the dimensionality 32 and 64, instead, we noticed that the performance was limited by insufficient resolution of finer details in the output (caused by the blurriness intrinsic to the VAE).
 These limiting factors, however, were to a large extent alleviated in LBAE, where the trade-off due to the latent space dimensionality was much more clear (for details, see the appendix).
 We found that for LBAE the dimensionality 256 offered the best balance.

 \paragraph{Dataset}